• Home

 In polymer clay, molds and textures are fabulous tools to have.
 Some of us (ahem, me) spend a lot of time and money collecting different clay molds to use on our work.

-Barbara, from Buntwerkstatt, shares a tutorial for making silicone molds using hardware store silicone and talc.
+Barbara, from Buntwerkstatt, shares a tutorial for making silicone molds using hardware store silicone and talcum powder.

 You might want to do a test nub of this to see how long YOUR mix will take to set up.
 Either do a small glob or a very small mold to test the process.
 Then you’ll be more confident when you go to mold and cast your final object.